-A classroom environment conducive to learning for all students is very important.
-Displaying appropriate behavior is expected of all students while attending Pick Elementary School.
+Displaying appropriate behavior is a very important part of your child's day while attending Pick Elementary School.
 Students who are focused, follow directions and work with the teacher to create a productive learning environment will perform better in school.
 When we maximize teaching time through minimized disruptions, all children benefit.
 We are working not only to encourage academically strong students, but future citizens and life-long learners.
 It is important that the school and home units work collectively as a team to help each child feel and be successful at school.